LucaCanali/Miscellaneous/Performance_Testing/Spark_CPU_memory_load_testkit/README.md

 The tool runs a PySpark job with concurrent activity by multiple tasks, with configurable load.
 Multiple runs are performed and the average execution time is reported.
-The tool outputs measurements of the job execution time as function of load, as well as metrics from sparkMeasure, notably executor tasks run time, CPU time and Garbage collection time.
+The tool outputs measurements of the job execution time as a function of load, as well as metrics from sparkMeasure, notably executor tasks run time, CPU time and Garbage collection time.
 Use full mode to collect speedup measurements and create plots.